Age of Ultron: Tie-in books

 While traveling through time and space, the Fantastic Four are contacted by the Black Panther, who informs them that Ultron has taken over the Earth with an army of Ultron Sentinels.
 After returning to Earth, the team discovers that Manhattan is almost in ruins.
 While looking for survivors, they are attacked by the Ultron Sentinels.
 Mister Fantastic, the Human Torch, and the Thing seemingly die in the attack while the Invisible Woman escapes with She-Hulk where they join the resistance.

 While visiting her old friends George Smith (the former Stunt-Master) and Richard Fenster in San Francisco, Black Widow was spending the day with them.
 When a squadron of Ultron Sentinels start attacking San Francisco and killing people, Richard becomes one of the victims while Black Widow and George escape.
 Afterwards, George Smith's tech-prosthetic arm fell under Ultron's control and he started obeying Ultron.
 Black Widow was forced to kill George Smith and was partially disfigured in the process.
 Captain Marvel is vacationing in London when the Ultron Sentinels invade.
 She fights them alongside Captain Britain and MI-13.
 After Computer Graham and Magic Boots Mel are killed, Captain Marvel and Captain Britain sacrifice their lives to destroy Ultron's main forces in London.

 Victor Mancha was bringing some children to one of the Runaways' old bases in Los Angeles.
 Victor believes that if he uses his machine abilities, he will help Ultron’s victory.
 He does not tell any of his new-found friends about his background because he is afraid they will not accept him.
-In a flashback, it is shown that his Runaways teammates were all killed by Ultron and that Victor has stored digital versions of them in his memory banks, but these files seem to be corrupted since they are telling him to become more machine and less human.
-The Ultron Sentinels find the hideout and start killing some of the kids whom Victor had saved.
+In a flashback, it is shown that his Runaways teammates were all killed by Ultron and that Victor has stored digital versions of them in his memory banks.
 Victor decides to fight the Ultron Sentinels, deciding that if this is the end he will go down fighting.